 BACKGROUND AND EXPERIENCE

-In addition to being a psychotherapist in private practice, I am also a Senior Lecturer in Counselling and Psychotherapy at Ikon Institute of Australia where I teach and train students to become psychotherapists and counsellors.
-Prior to studying and working in psychotherapy, my background was in literature, philosophy and theatre and I have worked as an academic at several universities in Melbourne.
+In addition to being a practitioner of psychotherapy in private practice, I have also worked as a lecturer in counselling and psychotherapy where I have taught and trained students to become psychotherapists and counsellors.
+Prior to studying and working in psychotherapy, my background was in literature, philosophy and theatre and I have worked as an academic at several universities in Australia.
 This experience gives me a broad view of how the mind works and influences how I understand the theory and practice of psychotherapy.
 Literature provides a window into other minds, and philosophy is a powerful way to organise one's own mind.
-Theatre has taught me how to connect with others and myself and make the body a vehicle for the soul's expression.
+Theatre has taught me how to connect with others and myself and how to make the body a vehicle for the soul's expression.

 © 2020 by Dr. Joshua Comyn